Renewable Heat Incentive – RHI

 Renewable Heat Incentive is received by owners of Non-Domestic buildings for 20 years, based on the metered heat delivered from ground source heat pumps.

-From Spring 2014 owners of Domestic Properties can receive RHI for 7 years: for all ground source heat pumps installed since 15 July 2009.
+From 9 April 2014 owners of Domestic Properties can receive RHI for 7 years: for all ground source heat pumps installed since 15 July 2009.
 For domestic installations (and others up to 45 kW heating capacity) installations must use MCS approved equipment and must be installed by MCS approved installers.

 A ground source heat pump provides an excellent method for providing emission free heating and avoiding further rises in energy bills, as well as attracting RHI, but they must be installed by an experienced contractor if you are to achieve the potential benefits.